New changes to each section have an [updated] date next to their title.

 If you’re self-isolating, see if family, friends or neighbours can pick up your medication for you.
 If you don’t have anyone who can collect your medicine, speak to your community pharmacy for advice about how they can help.
 There might be community or voluntary groups ready to help in your area.

 If you’re well and can visit the pharmacy yourself, think about how you can help family, friends and neighbours who are self-isolating by collecting their medicines on their behalf (you may need to take ID with you and will need to know the name and address of the person you are collecting for).

 Don’t ask for extra medicine.
 Continue to get medicines as normal and don’t stockpile.

 Everyone, including children with diabetes, can get coronavirus.
-Usually they have very mild symptoms and we are not aware of any children with diabetes who have died from coronavirus in the UK.
-However, as with all people with diabetes, an illness like coronavirus can make it harder to manage your child’s diabetes and they still have a risk of DKA.
-It is therefore very important that you make sure your child follows all social distancing and hand washing recommendations to reduce their risk of catching it.
+Usually children have very mild symptoms and we are not aware of any children with diabetes who have died from coronavirus in the UK.
+However, as with all people with diabetes, an illness like coronavirus can make it harder to manage a child’s diabetes and they still have a risk of DKA.
+It is therefore very important that you make sure children follow all social distancing and hand washing recommendations to reduce their risk of catching it.